qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   recurrent representation extension.
 This preserves the approved gate: do not add representation complexity while the exact observable state still fails the mixed objective.

+## 2026-08-31 — Exact temporal mixture audit finds a late-event basin

+- Five fresh exact-objective audits used the fixed 16-observation RM/DM/NM mixture, the original 0.25/0.25/0.50 weights, independent reward banks, and random perturbations of a time-uniform initial encoding distribution.
+The policy was shared across conditions and events and received neither condition nor boundary.
+- In every seed, the endpoint was the best deterministic shared encoding time and exceeded never encoding on the mixture reward surface.
+Nevertheless, none of the five gradient runs reached it.
+Mean endpoint probability was 0.00015 and the mean endpoint gap was -0.0665.
+- Three runs placed more than 0.994 probability on observation 15 of 16; two placed more than 0.994 on observation 14.
+Mean learned reward was 0.6570, below the deterministic endpoint value of 0.6653 but above never encoding at 0.6213.
+- The exact mixed objective therefore contains the desired solution but does not make it a reliably reachable solution.
+The next intervention is restricted to initialization, retrospective credit assignment, and curriculum order.
+No policy input or task outcome will change.